digital-asset/cn-quickstart/docs/sharable/cnqs-installation.rst

    `sh <(curl -L https://nixos.org/nix/install) --daemon`

-Step-by-Step Instructions
+Step-by-step instructions
 =========================

-Clone From Github
+Clone from Github
 -----------------

 Clone and cd into the `cn-quickstart` repository into your local machine.